 Could the lotto be my retirement plan?

+Do you think I will win the lotto?
 This might seem like a crazy thing to write about, especially considering the fact that I advocate investing in long-term investments (such as my ETF investments) and I’m generally not a risk taker.
 But this is real life!

 Someone told me that he’d rather play the lotto than invest because in his mind, the South African markets (in fact many global markets) are not dissimilar to gambling.
 This sparked an idea for me as I’m sure many readers feel the same.